Mfest Short Story Competiton

 MFest Short Story Competition

 We’re excited to launch the MFest Short story competition Prize in collaboration with Hajar Press.
-The competition is open to unpublished, unagented Muslim writers of colour from across the UK and ROI.
+The competition is open to unpublished, unagented Muslim writers of colour.

 The overall winner of the MFest Short story competition will receive a publishing contract with Hajar Press.